walkersd1297/FlightsAndSearchService/README.md

 ```
 -Once you've added your database configuration as listed above, navigate to the src folder in your terminal and run the following Sequelize command to create the database:
 `npx sequelize db:create`

+## DB Design
+  - Airplane Table
+  - Flight
+  - Airport
+  - City

+  - A flight belongs to an airplane but one airplane can be used in multiple flights
+  - A city has many airports but one airport belongs to a city
+  - One airport can have many flights, but a flight belongs to one airport

+## Tables

+### City -> id, name, created_at, updated_at